cs320-wisc/f22/p6/README.md

 # DRAFT DO NOT START

+To Do:
-To Do: Update link in q16 when lecture notes for this semester are posted
+Update link in q16 when lecture notes for this semester are posted Update lab link

 # Project 6: Regression Models